philippsterner/EFAtree/README.md

 Afterwards, restart your R session ("Session" > "Restart R") and try `library(EFAtree)` again.
 As soon as the issue is fixed, we will update the instructions on here.
+(Thank you to our student, Markus Dietzfelbinger, who discovered this error!)

 # Growing EFA trees
 EFA trees test whether parameters of an EFA model are stable (i.e., invariant) across groups.